 Shadow and Wednesday arrive in Chicago and knock on Czernobog’s door.
 They are greeted by one of the Zorya Sisters – Zorya Vechernyaya – whom I will call Zorya V (Cloris Leachman.)
 She’s annoyed to see Mr. Wednesday, but he has come bearing gifts – Vodka for herself, romance novels for her sister, etc. Shadow shakes his head as Wednesday shamelessly flatters and flirts.
 Zorya V offers to read Shadow’s future.
 “You want from me, my sisters are garbage.”

 Czernobog arrives to an offering of cigarettes and Havarti from Wednesday, although he isn’t impressed and wants him to leave.
 Zorya V says it’s too late, she already invited him for dinner.
-He regards the gifts as Wednesday cajoles.
+He considers the gifts as Wednesday cajoles.
 “Make dinner fast,” he huffs.

 The prettiest girl tells the prettiest lies…